Thurston's sphere packings on 3-dimensional manifolds, I: Introduction

-for the hyperbolic background geometry. \item[(2)] The lengths $l_{ij},l_{ik},l_{il},l_{jk},l_{jl},l_{kl}$ determine a nondegenerate Euclidean or hyperbolic tetrahedron for each tetrahedron $\{ijkl\}\in T$ respectively. \end{description} \end{definition} A triangulated 3-manifold $(M, \mathcal{T})$ with a weight $\Phi$ is denoted as $(M, \mathcal{T}, \Phi)$ in the following.
+A triangulated 3-manifold $(M, \mathcal{T})$ with a weight $\Phi: E\rightarrow [0, \frac{\pi}{2}]$ is denoted as $(M, \mathcal{T}, \Phi)$ in the following.
 When $\Phi\equiv 0$, Thurston's sphere packing metric is Cooper-Rivin's tangential sphere packing metric \cite{CR}.
-In this paper, we focus on Thurston's Euclidean sphere packing metrics.
+In this paper, we focus on Thurston's sphere packing metrics in Definition \ref{definition of Thurston's sphere packing metric}.
+For simplicity, we use Thurston's sphere packing metrics to denote Thurston's Euclidean sphere packing metrics in the following, if it causes no confusion in the context.
 The geometric meaning of Thurston's sphere packing metric is as follows.
 Given a Thurston's sphere packing metric $r$ on $(M, \mathcal{T}, \Phi)$, a sphere $S_i$ of radius $r_i$ is attached to each vertex $i\in V$, with the intersection angle of $S_i, S_j$ attached to the end points $i, j$ of an edge $\{ij\}$ given by $\Phi_{ij}$.
-For each topological tetrahedron in $T$, the sphere packing metric determines a nondegenerate Euclidean or hyperbolic tetrahedron by Definition \ref{definition of Thurston's sphere packing metric}.
-Isometrically gluing the Euclidean (hyperbolic respectively) tetrahedra along the faces gives rise to a piecewise linear (hyperbolic respectively) $3$-manifold, which has singularity along the edges and vertices.
+For each topological tetrahedron in $T$, the sphere packing metric determines a nondegenerate Euclidean tetrahedron by Definition \ref{definition of Thurston's sphere packing metric}.
+Isometrically gluing the Euclidean tetrahedra along the faces gives rise to a piecewise linear $3$-manifold, which has singularities along the edges and vertices.
+Here we use singularities to denote the points where the piecewise linear metric is not smooth.
 The combinatorial Ricci and scalar curvature are used to describe the singularities along the edges and vertices respectively.

 \begin{definition}[\cite{Re}] Suppose $(M, \mathcal{T})$ is a triangulated 3-manifold with a piecewise linear metric.
 The combinatorial Ricci curvature along the edge $\{ij\}\in E$ is defined to be

 where $\beta_{ij,kl}$ is the dihedral angle along the edge $\{ij\}$ in the tetrahedron $\{ijkl\}$ and the summation is taken over tetrahedra with $\{ij\}$ as a common edge. \end{definition}